DtPeach3707/CatAutoencoder/README.md

 # CatAutoencoder
-Autoencoder for images of my cats
+Autoencoder for images of my cats.

+Currently overfits pretty massivley, but hopefully will change with more model architecture optimization.

+Models are too big to be shared unfortunatley.